Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ![explore6](assets/exploretheembed_6.png)

-12. Minimize the element using the arrows in the top right to collapse this new visuzalization back into the larger page.
+12. Minimize the element using the arrows in the top right to collapse this new visualization back into the larger page.

 ## Conclusion & Helpful Resources
 Duration: 5

 ### Conclusion
-Thank you for your participation in this hands on lab.
+Thank you for your participation in this hands-on lab.
 To learn more about how real businesses are leveraging Snowflake & Sigma for embedded use cases, check out our webinar here : [How iPipeline Leverages Snowflake and Sigma](https://www.snowflake.com/build/agenda/?agendaPath=session/1031449)

 ### What we've covered